wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 Again, we used the HTML tag `<ul>` to define an unordered list and create a series of list elements (`<li>`) which contain a HTML hyperlink
 (`<a>`).
-The hyperlink has an `href` attribute, which we use to specify the target URL defined by `/rango/category/{{ category.slug }}` which would turn into `/rango/category/python-books/` for the category ''Python Books''.
+The hyperlink has an `href` attribute, which we use to specify the target URL defined by `/rango/category/{{ category.slug }}` which, for example, would turn into `/rango/category/python-books/` for the category ''Python Books''.

 ### Demo